everthemore/physics2vec/README.md

 and notebooks super user-friendly, though I did try to comment the code such that you may figure things out by trial-and-error.

+## I just want to train a model! ##
+If you're already familiar with python, all you need to have are the modules numpy, pyoai, inflect and gensim.
+These should all be easy to install using pip.
+I provide the trainmodel.py script as a standalone script you can run with command-line parameters.
+It outputs a word2vec model that you can query using askmodel.py.
+See the files' comments for more info!

 ## Pre-requisites
 I currently only provide 3 python notebooks that perform the analysis of arXiv titles.
 Scripts might follow, but I highly recommend using notebooks.
 Very easy to install, and super useful.
 See here: http://jupyter.org/ If you really don't want to,